 For Closed Captioning, please click CC.
-These are HD recordings–please change 480p to 1080p.
+Best results for viewing?
+Please change 480p to 1080p.
 For larger screen, click the far right corner.

 1. If you find that your original search term doesn’t work well, look for an article that looks good and look at subject headings for other terms that might work better.
 You can also look for terms to use to combine with Boolean searching to narrow your results.

 2. Use the abstract to get a better idea of what the article is about–no need to read the first several pages of a long article.
 Click on the magnifying glass icon to open the abstract in a pop-up window.